the-mrd/tacas-artifact/artifact/README.md

 ---
 layout: default
-title: "Artifact Build Instructions"
 ---

+# Artifact for "Efficient Verification of Lingua Franca Models"

-The [code](code.zip) archive contains the source files and Docker configurations required to reproduce the results of the anonymous paper submission _"Efficient Verification of Lingua Franca Models"_.
+The [code](code.zip) archive contains the source files and Docker configurations required to reproduce the results of our paper submission _"Efficient Verification of Lingua Franca Models"_.

-Below are instructions on how to set up the environment and run the experiments in Docker, followed by a description of the folder structure of the sources.
+Below are instructions on how to set up the environment and run the experiments in Docker, followed by a description of the of the sources' folder structure.

 ## Docker Environment

 In order to ensure a consistent environment for running the experiments, we provide ready-built Docker images for testing.
 You can pull and run the pre-built images from Github Container Registry.

 This requires the reviewer to have [Docker](https://www.docker.com/get-started/) installed on their machine.
 [Docker desktop](https://docs.docker.com/desktop/) is recommended for Windows and MacOS users.
 Linux users can follow the